-So we can help you out, please complete section 1 of CEOF6529 - Construction Works Near Networks Assets Request form and email it to email@example.com.
+So we can help you out, please complete section 1 of CEOF6529 - Construction Works Near Network Assets Request form and email it to firstname.lastname@example.org.
 Wherever possible, we will need two weeks notice before work commences.

 With all work safety, use these steps as a guide

 Spot any hazards and consider the work to be done.

 Assess the risks from these hazards.
 What are the possible outcomes?

 Fix the problem so it's safe to commence work.

 Evaluate the effectiveness of the solutions you have put in place.
 Do they work and how well?